messagemedia/lookups-java-sdk/README.md

     public static void main(String[] args) {
 	// write your code here

-        String basicAuthUserName = "YOUR_API_KEY"; // The username to use with basic authentication String basicAuthPassword = "YOUR_API_SECRET"; // The password to use with basic authentication
+        String authUserName = "YOUR_API_KEY"; // The username to use with authentication String authPassword = "YOUR_API_SECRET"; // The password to use with authentication Boolean hmac = false; //set to true if using HMAC authentication

         MessageMediaLookupsClient client = new MessageMediaLookupsClient(basicAuthUserName, basicAuthPassword);